 Combining these skills with the use of cover, strategical gunplay and teamwork are the keys to success as the enemies can be pretty relentless.
 The AI is actually impressive and enemies will constantly attempt to flank you, avoid being flanked and run for cover.
 You battle quite the variety of enemy types.
 The Division 2 really tried as hard as it could to provide engaging battles in spite of the generic setting.

-You will fight several classes of shooters, melee grunts and tough armored tanks as well some more unique classes of foes.
+You will fight several classes of gunners, melee grunts and tough armored tanks as well some more unique classes of foes.
 Such as enemies that deploy RC cars that are either equipped to blow up or slice you with saw blades.
 There are engineers that deploy turrets and medics that revive the dead.

 Soldiers with flame throwers, grenadiers, shield carriers and more.
 Some even have chemical launchers that can freeze you in place.
 The Wild Outcast group has literal kamikaze grunts that run at you with exploding vests.